Node.js

 npm install httpcloak

-The main package pulls in koffi and a per-platform native binary as an optionalDependencies entry.
-So a Linux x64 user transparently gets @httpcloak/linux-x64, a macOS arm64 user gets @httpcloak/darwin-arm64, and so on.
-If npm picks the wrong one (rare on weird platforms or in Docker buildx setups), force the right one:
+The main package pulls in koffi and a per-platform native binary through optionalDependencies.
+A Linux x64 install transparently gets @httpcloak/linux-x64, a macOS arm64 install gets @httpcloak/darwin-arm64, and so on.
+When npm picks the wrong one (rare, but it happens on unusual platforms or in Docker buildx setups), force the correct package:

 npm install httpcloak @httpcloak/linux-x64